-Valentine Whiteley (Katja WeitzenbÃ¶ck) has carved out quite the impressive career for herself as a writer of parenting guide books, portraying herself as the perfect wife and mother.
-But then the truth hits her like a ton of bricks when her husband, Nicholas (Rupert Graves - The Good Times Are Killing Me), files for a divorce having started a secret affair with a younger woman.
-With Nicholas wanting half the fortune which has come from Valentine's success their divorce is a messy one especially as not only does a journalist appear to write an article which does Valentine no favours but with their daughter getting married Valentine and Nicholas constantly cross each others paths.
-With her precious career in danger and her fans turning against her Valentine has some big choices to make when it comes to her children, her life and that journalist who despite possibly destroying her career could be the love of her life.
+Valentine Whiteley (Katja WeitzenbÃ¶ck) has carved out quite the impressive career for herself as a writer of parenting guide books, portraying herself as both the perfect wife and mother.
+But then the truth hits her like a ton of bricks when her husband, Nicholas (Rupert Graves - The Good Times Are Killing Me), files for divorce having started a secret affair with a younger woman.
+With Nicholas wanting half the fortune, which has come from Valentine's success, their divorce is a messy one especially as not only does a journalist appear to write an article which does Valentine no favours but with their daughter getting married Valentine and Nicholas still have to deal with each other.
+With her precious career in danger and her fans turning against her Valentine has some big choices to make when it comes to her children, her life and that journalist, who despite possibly destroying her career could turn out to be the love of her life.

 I always try to think of something someone else might have watched which compares well to the movie I am reviewing and as I watched the TV movie/ TV mini-series "Valentine's Kiss" I kept think of the BBC series "Doctor Foster".
-They are by no means identical but with Valentine discovering her seemingly perfect marriage is in ruins and her estranged husband is a love rat "Valentine's Kiss" has some similarities and with it being a British production it has the same sort of feel.
+They are by no means identical but with Valentine discovering her seemingly perfect marriage is in ruins and her estranged husband is a love rat "Valentine's Kiss" has some similarities.
+And with it being a British production it has the same sort of British drama feel.

 In a way it is a shame as "Valentine's Kiss" has a nice tangle of drama going on.
 We have Valentine realising her writing career ended up robbing her from being the mum she thought she was.
 There is Nicholas who we discover is a love rat and to be honest a loathsome all round being.
 Then we have romance involving a journalist plus their eldest daughter finding an unplanned pregnancy affecting her blossoming career.
 There is quite simply enough going on in "Valentine's Kiss" to be entertaining if only it felt like there was depth to it.

-What this all boils down to is that whilst "Valentine's Kiss" has the look and the story to entertain the finished product doesn't achieve it due to it ending up feeling rushed and emotionless.
+What this all boils down to is that whilst "Valentine's Kiss" has the look and the story to entertain, but the finished product doesn't achieve it due to it ending up feeling rushed and emotionless.